nginx/unit-docs/source/troubleshooting.rst

        --log FILE           set log filename
                             default: "/path/to/unit.log"

-Use :command:`unitd --log <filename>` to set the location at startup.
-To check the settings of a running :program:`unitd`:
+The :option:`!--log` option overrides the default value; if Unit is already running, check whether this option is set:

 .. subs-code-block:: console

    $ ps ax | grep unitd
        ...
-       unit: main v|version| [/path/to/unitd --log /path/to/unit.log --pid /path/to/unit.pid]
+       unit: main v|version| [/path/to/unitd ... --log /path/to/unit.log ...]

-If Unit's not running, see its startup scripts or configuration files in your system to discover the log location.
+If Unit isn't running, see its system startup scripts or configuration files to check if :option:`!--log` is set, and how.

 .. _troubleshooting-dbg-log: